 Of course, changing up the driver is an obvious one, but for the kids change their seats around too.
 One of the parents in the back could stop the little arguments the two youngest have been having for the last 3 hours.
 Change of scenery is good for everyone!

 Firstly, don’t pack food that is going to go through every single crevasse of the car seat, and avoid the obvious sugar high.
 Being tired and grumpy is one thing, but being hangry is no fun for anyone.
-Do not forget to pack the snacks.
+Snacks are a must!

 It is amazing how much rubbish a car full of people can collect a long the journey.
-Have a small bin bag handy for all the chewy wrappers, empty chip packets and lolly wrappers so they aren’t left stuck to the seat for you to sit on.
+Have a small bin bag handy for the all the chip packets and lolly wrappers so they aren’t left stuck to the seat for you to sit on.
 Or even worse, left under the seat for you to only realise when you start to smell something like a rotting apple core weeks later.

 Of course our recommendation would be to get a Toyota that has a DVD player in the back seat like our Prado & Landcruiser 200 do, but if that’s not do-able bring along the laptop or ipad with pre-downloaded movies so when you run out of recaption it isn’t the end of the world.

 Provide your own entertainment, brush up on your games.
 I spy will do….for an hour or so but you may need to have a few more games up your sleeve.

 For those who get care sick, podcasts are great!
 There are so many to choose from; comedy, educational, story telling & more!
 Something for the whole family to concentrate on and for the kids to forget you still have another 3 hours to go.

 The last thing you want, after spending so long planning and you finally get on the road for your car to break down.
 Make sure your car has been serviced & is capable for the trip you are planning.